kellsaro/XbrlParser/README.md

 More details/issues are discussed on https://marcioalexandre.wordpress.com/projects/xbrl-parser/;

-The xBRL-JSON file are based on XBRL Consortium Recommendations (xbrl-json-CR-2017-05-02).
+Output xBRL-JSON file is based on XBRL Consortium Recommendations (xbrl-json-CR-2017-05-02).